demisto/content-docs/docs/playbooks/playbooks-create-conditional-task.md

 	![Conditional Automation](../doc_imgs/playbooks/playbook_conditional_automation.png)

 5. Complete the task configuration in the remaining tabs.
 Some configurations are required, and some are optional.
-For detailed information for each configuration tab, see the [Playboook Field Reference](../playbooks/playbooks-field-reference).
+For detailed information for each configuration tab, see the [Playbook Field Reference](../playbooks/playbooks-field-reference).